If Tesla spied anywhere, it would shut down: Elon Musk

-San Francisco, March 22 (IANS) After reports surfaced that China is barring military and government personnel from using Tesla vehicles, citing a potential data security risk, Elon Musk has said that the electric car company would shut down if used for spying.
+San Francisco: After reports surfaced that China is barring military and government personnel from using Tesla vehicles, citing a potential data security risk, Elon Musk has said that the electric car company would shut down if used for spying.

 Addressing the China Development Forum virtually, the Tesla CEO said that spying business is something Tesla would never get involved into.